mateuszgachowski/nuxt-ioc/docs/src/guide/README.md

 # Motivation

 [Vue.js](https://vuejs.org/) is a great and simple framework.
-[Nuxt.js](https://nuxtjs.org/) even better organizes basic concepts of SSR, middleware and provides simple structure for files. `nuxt-ioc` should be next level of making this ecosystem more of a framework than a set of libraries zipped together.
+[Nuxt.js](https://nuxtjs.org/) organizes basic concepts of SSR, middleware and provides simple structure for files. `nuxt-ioc` is ment to be the next level of making this ecosystem more of a framework than a set of libraries zipped together.
 At the time of creation of `nuxt-ioc` there were no easy solutions allowing similar syntax-sugar and DI approach for Vue.js/Nuxt applications.
 Similar can be found but does not solve the problem typically for typescript nor implement full IoC containers.

 Several sources that mention vue/nuxt IoC approaches: